KevinKeWang/1u_2hp_USB-A_power_jack/README.md

 [gerber file](https://github.com/KevinKeWang/1u_2hp_USB-A_power_jack/tree/6a52db3dab3cac73905670a4343ef68063320e44/gerber "gerber")

 The datasheet for the USB socket is [here](https://github.com/KevinKeWang/1u_2hp_USB-A_power_jack/tree/6a52db3dab3cac73905670a4343ef68063320e44/datasheet "datasheet") and you can replace it with any size compatible socket.

+## License
+This 3D model and PCB layout is made available under a cc-by-sa-3.0 license.